-It is impossible to overlook the importance of regular flu vaccinations especially in the workplace.
+It is impossible to overlook the importance of regular flu vaccinations, especially in the workplace.
 Given its highly contagious nature, the slight occurrence of influenza within the workforce can be detrimental to the corporation’s overall productivity.
 Ideally, a healthy workplace is a happy workplace.

-Management, therefore, needs to ensure that influenza immunization is considered a priority in a bid to maintain a healthy workforce.
+Management, therefore, needs to ensure that influenza immunisation is considered a priority in a bid to maintain a healthy workforce.
 One of the major benefits of regular vaccinations is the instigation of herd immunity; a form of immunity where the total vaccination of the herd creates a layer of protection for all members of the population, including those without fully developed immune systems.
-It is difficult for a virus or bacteria to spread wherever a high percentage of individuals are immunized.
+It is difficult for a virus or bacteria to spread wherever a high percentage of individuals are immunised.

 However, there are certain myths that tend to discredit workplace flu vaccinations.
 Below, we demystify the top misconceptions: